djpogo/sveltekit-strapi/README.md

 Strapi installation was created with the `--quickstart` option, for now it uses a sqlite database.

 If you want to use a different database have a look at [Databases Documentation](https://strapi.io/documentation/v3.x/guides/databases.html) at the strapi documentation site.

+## first steps

+Without further action sapper will throw an error.
+To get around this you need to prepare your strapi instance.

+### create strapi admin account

+Go to [Strapi Admin](http://localhost:1337/admin), create your admin account and log in.

+### create an index page and publish it

+Click on `Pages` on the left hand menu and add a page.
+It is important to check the `IndexPage` box, so your website has a root page.

+Click on `Save` and now on `Publish`.

+### setp up a navigation

+Click on `Navigation` in the menu left and add your new created index page to the navigation.

+Click on `Save` and on `Publish`.

+Now sapper application will show you a navigation menu and a blank page, ready for your project.